zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ~~~
 chmod 600 .htaccess
 ~~~

-(as long as you are still in this public_html directory)
+As long as you are still in this public_html directory

 The system will respond with a blank line.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/7.png)

 That is it.
-You have successfully created you **.htaccess** file.
-Time to do the **.htpasswd**
+You have successfully created you `.htaccess` file.
+Time to do the `.htpasswd`

 **Final Notes for Section 1:**

 I recommend you place the .htaccess file only INSIDE the folders you wish to protect, you can do this via FTP(SFTP).
-This will let you give free access to some folders in your WWW but hide any that contain this **.htaccess** we just created.This means anyone can access the WWW folder, but cannot access folders restricted by your **.htaccess**
+This will let you give free access to some folders in your WWW but hide any that contain this `.htaccess` we just created.This means anyone can access the WWW folder, but cannot access folders restricted by your `.htaccess`

 To allow users access to only some folders and not others please see **Final Notes Section 3:**

-To change our own password or other users inside an existing **.htpasswd** see Section 2.1
+To change our own password or other users inside an existing `.htpasswd` see Section 2.1

-**Section 2: Creating our .htpasswd file**
+### Section 2: Creating our .htpasswd file

-**Step 2:** Let's now create our **.htpasswd** file.
+**Step 2:** Let's now create our `.htpasswd` file.
 First we navigate to the Directory where we want to store it (we configured it earlier in our `.htaccess` file):

 ~~~
 cd ~/private